 Wilson Run from Route 72 through Brandywine Creek State Park.

 No fishing is permitted in any designated trout stream within two weeks before the opening day of spring trout season.

-On opening day in the spring, legal trout fishing on designated trout streams begins at 7:00 a.m.
-On other days, trout fishing begins one-half hour before sunrise.
-Fishing in designated trout streams is prohibited after one-hour past sunset.
+On youth opening day in the spring, legal trout fishing on designated trout streams and ponds begins at 7 a.m.
+On other days, trout fishing begins half an hour before sunrise.
+Fishing in designated trout streams and ponds is prohibited after half an hour past sunset.

 The daily limit for trout is six in possession.
 Once an angler takes and possesses six trout in any day, he or she is prohibited from fishing in a designated trout stream during the remainder of that day.